sagemath/sagewiki_to_gh-2022-10-10/days102.md

 Applications close on 31 May, 2019.

-Note: it is possible to apply with a common project with another participant.
+Note: 1.
+It is possible to apply with a common project with another participant.
-Other note: if you think you don't know enough Sage to apply, you are wrong!
+ 2. If you think you don't know enough Sage to apply, you are wrong!

 == Community Agreement ==